shipwright-io/website/content/docs/ref/api/build.md

-BuildRunSource describes the local source to use
+BuildRunSource describes the source to use in a BuildRun, overriding the value of the parent Build object.